YiLimath/YiLimath.github.io/_pages/agent-system/tool-use.md

 *Figure: the agent acts through typed tool interfaces and receives explicit observations.*

+**In one sentence.** Act through typed interfaces that return explicit observations, so side effects are authorized and checkable rather than asserted.

 ## Problem

 Language generation is not the right mechanism for deterministic operations,